Inside The Siam, Bangkok's most magical hotel

 Herbal medicine cabinet

-"It's from a 1920s Chino-Thai medical shophouse in Chinatown, Bangkok.
+"It's from a 1920s medical shophouse in Chinatown, Bangkok.

 "These 'multi-layered drawer' cabinets would contain herbal roots and leaves for 'alternative' healing.
 What's also special to me is the handwritten description 'fonts' on each drawer.
 Its unfortunate that such calligraphy is no longer appreciated in today's modern world."